shadowsking/vk-xkcd/README.md

 # vk-xkcd

-Downloads a random comics from https://xkcd.com and publishes to the group vk.com.
+Downloads a random comic from https://xkcd.com and publishes to the group vk.com.

 ## Installing